MikeHopley/ftl-ships-guide/index.md

 * Spend your first 20 scrap on shields-3
 * Spend your next 30 scrap on shields-4
-* Then save for a weapon, or other offence
+* Then save for offence

 Shields-3 provides a damage buffer, so your shield will not go down from (say) a Leto.
 Most of the time, you can get away without this; but it only takes one nasty fight where you lose 20 hull to make you appreciate the value of shields-3.

 Don’t wait on power before buying shields-4.
-Having two shields makes you much safer in sectors 1 and 2.
-Power can come later, after saving for a weapon.
+You don’t need power until sector 3 or later.

 This strategy has a downside: it may stop you buying a weapon or system in a sector 1 store.
-A bad layout in sector 2 could prevent you from finding any stores, or the stores might sell nothing useful.
+A bad layout in sector 2 could prevent you from finding any stores, or the stores might be useless.

 For that reason, it’s sometimes worth delaying your shield upgrades.
 There are two possibilities: